Swiss anti-corruption sanctions

 Similarly to the EU and Canada, Switzerland imposed these special asset freezing orders on the former ruling elite subject to corruption allegations in Egypt, Tunisia and Ukraine.

-- As of November 2021, there were 11 persons subject to Swiss asset freezing orders linked to the misappropriation of state assets in Ukraine.
+- As of January 2024, there were 0 persons subject to Swiss asset freezing orders linked to the misappropriation of state assets.